 For those who do find themselves without a license during an accident, you could face fines and uncertainty about how to seek the compensation you need.
 We may be able to help you understand your options.

-In Georgia, you should know that you can seek compensation if someone else’s negligence caused an accident.
+In Georgia, the amount of compensation you may receive depends on who is at fault in a motorcycle accident and how much percentage of the fault those parties share.
+You should know that you can seek compensation even if you shared a certain amount of fault for the accident.
 You could recover damages as long as you are deemed less than 50% responsible for the crash.

 Of course, successfully seeking compensation in a motorcycle accident claim is another matter—especially if you were cited for not wearing a helmet.
-The good news is that you can seek out a free consultation with our team.
-Let us tell you about how we may be able to help you proceed.
+The good news is that you can get a free consultation with our team.
+We can tell you how we may be able to help you proceed.

 We Can Help You Seek Damages If Negligence Leads to an Accident